 The Cumberland Plain Woodland at the Australian Botanic Garden has a variety of habitats and microhabitats due to the different soil types there, the range of plant types, the changing shape of the land (‘topography’), and past management practices.
 Areas like this provide a range of habitats, and therefore support a huge range of living organisms (or ‘biodiversity’).

 Watch the video below to learn more about the range of animal species that call the Cumberland Plain Woodland at the Australian Botanic Garden home.
 How do you think these animals may interact with the plants in the Cumberland Plain Woodland and with each other?

 1. Habitat survey

 Observe and document habitat usage in your local area, the Cumberland Plain Woodland, and in an artificial nest box that you will construct as a class.
-Click the links to access the teacher resource and student resource for this three-part activity.
+Click the link to access this habitat survey three-part activity.

 2. One-way and two-way interactions

 Use the honeycomb chart to identify as many one way and two-way species interactions in the woodland as possible.
 Create cartoons to illustrate these interactions and add them to your vegetation profile mural.

 Use the Predict-Observe-Explain sequence to develop students’ understanding of how preserving the web of life is vital for the conservation of the woodland, through an investigation of how the extinction of an endangered animal species would impact the area.
 Click here to access the teacher resource for this three-part activity.